- Resources for Teaching

 NEW RESOURCES / NUEVOS RECURSOS

 The COVID-19 crisis has created new and unexpected realities for educators and scholars.
-Here are a few resources that have been made available for streaming and accessing Latin American films online.
+Our syllabi collection has been updated with teaching resources that have been modified for remote learning.
+In addition, here are a few resources that have been made available for streaming and accessing Latin American films online.
 Other suggestions?
 Please share them here.

 CALLS FOR SUBMISSIONS